 Eczema is an inflammatory skin condition.
 Also known as atopic dermatitis, it can cause skin irritation, oozing blisters, and itchy rashes.
 It can also result in leathery skin patches appearing over time.

 Many people who have eczema are also diagnosed with food allergies.
-Common food allergies associated with eczema include:
+However, everyone is different and discovering your personal food needs is important to minimize issues with allergies and eczema.
+Not everyone will have issues with the foods listed below, but common food allergies associated with eczema include:

 Eating anti-inflammatory foods may help lessen or reduce eczema symptoms.
 This includes:

-Fatty fish: You may be able to reduce your symptoms by eating fatty fish, such as salmon and herring.
-Fish oil contains high levels of omega-3 fatty acids, which are an anti-inflammatory.
+You may be able to reduce your symptoms by eating fatty fish, such as salmon and herring.
+Fish oil contains high levels of omega-3 fatty acids, which are anti-inflammatory.
 You may also consider taking an omega-3 supplement.
-To treat eczema, it’s recommended that you consume 6 grams of concentrated omega-3 fatty acids daily.

 Foods high in quercetin include: